 Don't get attached to making the spreadsheet pretty.
 You don't need an exhaustive but ultimately useless list.
 The point is to get your mind going and letting your thoughts simmer and work in the background.
 The document itself is irrelevant; what's relevant is the journey.

 Start by outlining types of risk and coming up with things that could go wrong, like:

 - Site is down due to DDoS

-- New version of Ruby breaks your app
+- A new version of Ruby breaks your app

 - Wifi is down for a whole day